Slaughter Mountain

 Slaughter Mountain, with an elevation of 4338 ft, is the ninth-highest peak in the U.S. state of Georgia.
 It is located in Union County, Georgia and is the second-highest mountain in Union County.
-Its nearest neighbor is Blood Mountain, the highest peak in Union County and fifth-highest in Georgia.
+Its nearest higher neighbor is Blood Mountain, the highest peak in Union County and sixth-highest in Georgia.

 Slaughter Mountain was named in commemoration of a bloody battle between the Cherokee and Creek Indians.